-Revenue generated from operations (farebox, contract, and advertising revenues) decreased from the prior year as LAVTA stopped collecting passenger fares in mid-March.
+Revenue generated from operations (farebox, contract, and advertising revenues) decreased from the prior year as LAVTA stopped did not collect fares from July through September and there was a considerable decrease in ridership compared to prior years.

 The statistical section of this report presents all the revenue sources by year for the previous ten years.
-Below are percentages by funding source for the fiscal year ending June 2020.
+Below are percentages by funding source for the fiscal year ending June 2021.